Fruit Flies vs. Gnats: What’s the Difference?

 In most cases, fruit fly traps also work for gnats.
 This means that the latter can also be captured using traps made for flies.

-Good examples include the use of a glass container filled with apple cider vinegar and dishwashing soap or wine and covering it with a plastic wrap poked with holes.
+Good examples include the use of a glass container filled with apple cider vinegar and dishwashing soap or wine and covering it with plastic wrap poked with holes.
 These insects will go inside the said holes, and it will be hard for them to exit from them.

 You can also use commercial fly traps and glue boards that can instantly catch insect pests.
 These are widely available in local stores, hardware, and online shops.